Ché Walker

 Ché Walker is an English actor, playwright, theatre director, and teacher.

-His musical Been So Long played at the Edinburgh Festival Fringe and the Young Vic Theatre.
-It was later developed into a feature film of the same name starring Michaela Coel and released by Netflix in 2018.
+Among his notable works, his 1998 play "Been So Long" has been successfully adapted in other genres.
+As a musical for which Walker wrote the book, Been So Long played at the Edinburgh Festival Fringe and the Young Vic Theatre in 2009.
+It was later developed as a feature film of the same name starring Michaela Coel and released by Netflix in 2018.

 As an actor, Walker has appeared on television, with credits including The Office and EastEnders.
 His mother is the actress Ann Mitchell.
 Walker lives in Camden in London.